Sheet Options

 Enable master form processing

-This check box is used for enabling master sheet processing.
+This check box is used to enable master sheet processing.

 Advanced

-On the Advanced tab of the Sheet Options dialog, you can manage the memory usage and quality for images as well as for processing jobs with many pages.
+On the Advanced tab of the Sheet Options dialog, you can manage the memory usage and quality for images for processing jobs with many pages.

 When processing sheets, temporary files can be written to a disc for optimizing memory usage in Lasernet.
 This feature is only recommended if you have jobs which are too big to be handled by memory.
 Please note that temporary files are not deleted by the system after the job has been processed.
 The reason is that jobs which are scheduled or failed must be available as temporary files for Lasernet until they can be processed.